 - Fresh mint or chives for garnish

-- Place the shallots and celery in a food processor, and finely chop.
-Heat a tablespoon of water in a Dutch oven over medium heat.
-Add the chopped shallots and celery with a pinch of salt and saute until soft, about 5 minutes.
+- Heat a tablespoon of water in a Dutch oven over medium heat.
+Add the diced shallots and celery with a pinch of salt and saute until soft, about 5 minutes.
 Add water a little at a time if things begin to stick.

-- Add the beets, brown rice syrup, vinegar, broth, salt and pepper.
+- Add the beets, syrup, vinegar, broth, salt and pepper.
 Bring to a boil, then reduce to low heat and simmer, covered, 30 minutes, or until the beets are tender.

 - Allow to cool a few minutes, then transfer the soup to a high speed blender and process until very smooth, about 1 minute.
 The soup will be delicious as is after you chill it--but for a creamier texture and a lovely pop of hot-pink color, add 1/2 cup of yogurt or almond ricotta and blend another few seconds.